๐Ÿ 7-10 Amazing Days in Northern Italy: 2 Itineraries

 Days 8โ€“10Florence

-If you want to further minimize taking the train to different areas of Northern Italy, skip the Lake Como day trip and spend another day exploring Milan instead.
+If you want to further minimize taking the train to different areas of northern Italy, skip the Lake Como day trip and spend another day exploring Milan instead.

-Alternative to Lake Como: Lake Garda
+๐Ÿ’ง Alternative to Lake Como: Visit Lake Garda

 Lake Como is Italy’s most popular lake and it’s an hour-and-a-half train ride north of Milan.
 A great alternative option is to travel to Lake Garda (Lago di Garda) instead, which is a one-hour train ride east of Milan and takes you much closer to Venice.

-Comparison to Lake Como: Lake Garda is not as picturesque as Lake Como, but it’s the largest lake in Italy, boasting a more diverse landscape and a larger range of water activities (e.g., windsurfing, sailing, kiteboarding).
+Lake Garda boasts a more diverse landscape and offers a bigger range of water activities (e.g., windsurfing, sailing, kiteboarding).

-Best Lake Garda’s towns: Like Lake Como, Lake Garda is surrounded by charming towns.
+Like Lake Como, Lake Garda is surrounded by charming towns.
 Its most popular towns include:

 A narrow cobblestone street surrounded by colorful buildings.